 Due to their extensive variety, they also made it to my 33 Black Vegetables List (+ Pictures) and my 20 Yellow Vegetables (Pictures + Names + More)!

-Taste and Texture: Rainbow carrots generally have a sweet and earthy flavor, similar to traditional orange carrots.
-They are crisp and crunchy when fresh.
+Taste and Texture: Sweet, earthy flavor similar to orange carrots with crisp, crunchy texture when fresh.

 Conclusion